DevConnect-Hunter/back-end/README.md

 A Route 53 hosted zone is created for the domain, with records pointing to CloudFront.

-Note that Terraform does not register the domain; this was done manually in AWS Route 53 because it costs money.
+Note that Terraform does not register the domain; this was done manually in Route 53 because it costs money.

 ### Certificate Manager (SSL certificate)